West Ham United F.C. in European football

 West Ham United Football Club is an English professional football club based in Stratford, Newham, East London.
-They won the European Cup Winners Cup in 1965, and the Europa Conference League in 2023.
+They won the European Cup Winners Cup in 1965, the UEFA Intertoto Cup in 1999, and the Europa Conference League in 2023.
 They have also competed in the UEFA Cup, UEFA Europa League and the UEFA Europa Conference League.
-Outside of major competitions, the club took part in the Anglo-Italian League Cup in 1975–76, the Anglo-Italian Cup in 1992–93, and the 1999 UEFA Intertoto Cup.
+Outside of major competitions, the club took part in the Anglo-Italian League Cup in 1975–76, and the Anglo-Italian Cup in 1992–93.

 History

 West Ham United first travelled into Europe to play football in 1921 when manager Syd King took the team to Spain where they played games against Real Madrid, Celta de Vigo, Athletic Bilbao and Deportivo de La Coruña.
 In 1924, West Ham were the first club to visit Germany following the culmination of World War I, playing Köln, Waldhof Mannheim, Borussia Mönchengladbach, Eintracht Frankfurt and Freiburger FC.
 The club subsequently embarked on tours to continental Europe frequently during the 1920s and 1930s, recording a 6–0 victory against Ajax in May 1929.
 In the early 1960s, West Ham travelled abroad to play frequently with matches in Costa Rica, Sweden, Rhodesia, Ghana, the United States, Austria and West Germany.